Land Group

 Land Group Contact

-Contact Christine Yoshinaga-Itano at Christie.Yoshi@colorado.edu
+Contact Laurie Rugenstein at lrugenstein@gmail.com

 Request for Financial Support:

-The experience will provide youth with ancestral knowledge about identifying and cutting down trees for teepee poles, setting up camp, eating traditional foods (buffalo) and native plants, observing the evening sky and identifying Arapaho/Cheyenne constellations, hearing their ancestral stories, learning plains Indian sign language, shooting with bow and arrow, making arrowheads, identifying chert and obsidian, learning names of geographical landmarks, learning about mammals, birds, reptiles, insects about their medical knowledge and sacred ceremonies.
+The experience will provide youth with ancestral knowledge about Things such as identifying and cutting down trees for teepee poles, setting up camp, eating traditional foods and native plants, observing the evening sky and identifying Arapaho/Cheyenne constellations, hearing their ancestral stories, learning plains Indian sign language, shooting with bow and arrow, making arrowheads, identifying chert and obsidian, learning names of geographical landmarks, learning about mammals, birds, reptiles, insects about their medical knowledge and sacred ceremonies.

-If local youth participate there may be as many as 70 youth who will benefit from this experience.
 Equipment for the camping experience, housing, food, travel expenses as well as honoraria for the elders will be needed.
 Additionally, we hope to record some stories, history, language, music, drumming, so that we can begin to put together an audio tour that will teach the people of Boulder and Colorado about the Arapaho/Cheyenne and other tribes who call Boulder and Colorado home.
-We are beginning with the Southern Arapaho/Cheyenne.
-We anticipate that the cost of this year’s program will be about $50,000 if we buy all of the equipment this year.
-We also anticipate that what we purchase can be used by both the tribes and the local Indigenous population.

 Fort Chambers Presentations